Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 3.4 Validation experiments and metrics↩︎

 Our experimental results have been validated by stratified cross-validation (CV, 10 folds).
 The train/test separation is done at the plot level to avoid auto-correlation problems.
-The main metric used to validate our results is the F1 macro score, i.e., the average F1 score of each class, which allow a metric robust to imbalanced data.
+The main metric used to validate our results is the F1 macro score, i.e., the average F1 score of each class, a metric robust to imbalanced data.
 More precisely, the F1 score is the harmonic mean of precision and recall, where precision is the percentage of samples correctly labeled in class \(j\) and recall is the percentage of samples in class \(j\) that were correctly labeled.
 In addition, we also show the overall accuracy (OA), which is the percentage of samples correctly classified (so it is affected by class imbalance), and the balanced accuracy (BA), which is the recall averaged over each class (so it is not affected by class imbalance).
 These two additional metrics can be useful since their interpretation is intuitive.

 4 Results↩︎